Sourcing Strategies for Recruiters that work

 You must keep track of these talented individuals.
 You never know when another role may pop up which could suit them beautifully.

 Using a CRM or other similar system can help you keep track of these people.
 It is a place you can store their information and the details of your engagement with them.
 Building and maintaining relationships with these people can help you in the future.
+Combining your employee pipeline with a talent assessment platform that allows you to see candidate fit for different roles can also prove to be a very powerful resource that helps improve the efficiency of your hiring process.

 Do you wonder what hiring would be like if your team had hiring superpowers?